Run Service

 variablesDefinitionFile

-Full path and name of a JSON file that contains definitions of variables, as in the following example:
+Defines the full path and name of a JSON file with the variable definitions.

 Copy